 - A long standing policy of providing rent reductions and rent free periods for members on maternity leave.

 - The winner of the 1997 Minority Lawyers Conference Award for Commitment to Diversity and Equality in the Legal Profession.

 - The winner of The Lawyer award for Chambers of the Year in 1998.

 The purpose of this code is to build on the work that has been undertaken in the past and to set out clearly Chambers’ commitment to the active and continued promotion of equal opportunities.

-36 Bedford Row is firmly committed to the principles of Equal Opportunities and Diversity and makes every effort to provide a workplace with equal opportunities for everyone, where everyone should be treated with dignity and respect.
+The 36 Group is firmly committed to the principles of Equal Opportunities and Diversity and makes every effort to provide a workplace with equal opportunities for everyone, where everyone should be treated with dignity and respect.
 Chambers makes every effort to ensure our policies reflect the relevant legislative framework provided by Parliament and to comply with the Equality and Diversity Code for the Bar.

 Chambers will not discriminate, or permit discrimination, directly or indirectly on grounds of gender, sexual orientation, gender reassignment, marital or civil partner status, pregnancy, race, colour, ethnic or national origin, nationality, citizenship, disability, religion or belief, political persuasion, trade union membership, the fact that they are a part–time worker or a fixed–term employee or age.
 Chambers’ policy covers the provision of legal services to our clients, our staff relationships, and our relationships with each other.

 Chambers has a written equal opportunities and diversity policy, which is provided upon joining Chambers.
 Each pupil, member of staff and of Chambers is encouraged to obtain a copy from one of the equal opportunities officers and to read it.